 Competency 7 Assesses individuals, families, groups, organizations, and communities.
-Collect and organize data and apply critical thinking skills to interpret information.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply knowledge of human behavior, person- in-environment, caritas, and other theoretical frameworks in the analysis of data from clients and constituencies.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Apply theories of human behavior and person- in-environment, as well as other culturally responsive and interprofessional conceptual frameworks, when assessing clients and constituencies Use assessment as a collaborative process with client systems to develop a mutually agreed upon plan.

 Competency 8 Intervenes with individuals, families, groups, organizations, and communities.
-Apply knowledge of human behavior, person- in-environment, caritas, and other theoretical frameworks in interventions with client systems.
-Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: • What will you do? • With whom will you do it? • How long will you do it?
+Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
+With whom will you do it?
+How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Use inter-professional collaboration as appropriate to achieve beneficial practice outcomes.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Incorporate culturally responsive methods to negotiate, mediate, and advocate with and on behalf of clients and constituencies.
+Consciously use caritas to develop intervention skills

 Competency 9 Evaluates practice with individuals, families, groups, organizations, and communities.
 Learning Tasks (e.g., lead group, shadow staff, read policies, etc.) Answer the following in a complete sentence: What will you do?
 With whom will you do it?
 How long will you do it?
 Method of Evaluation (e.g., direct observation, discussion, progress notes, process recordings, etc.) How will you show the degree to which you have this skill?
-Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Critically analyze, monitor, evaluate, and discuss intervention & program processes and outcomes.
-Apply evaluation findings to improve practice effectiveness at the micro, mezzo, and macro levels.
+Rating 5=Mastery 4=Capable 3=Apprentice 2=Needs Improvement 1=Insufficient Evidence Select and use culturally responsive methods for evaluation of outcomes Other: (To be identified by student)